 Any breed of dog can suddenly attack a person unprovoked, but certain breeds have become infamous for their aggressiveness.
 According to the Centers for Disease Control and Prevention (CDC), the top five dog breeds in terms of dog attacks and fatalities:

 - Pit bulls – This category includes a number of breeds, such as the American Staffordshire Terrier, the American Pit Bull Terrier, and the Staffordshire Bull Terrier.
 Each of these dogs was historically bred to be powerful fighters, and they have very strong jaws.

 - Rottweilers – Together, Rottweilers and Pit Bulls are responsible more than half of all dog bite-related deaths.
 Rottweilers are extremely intelligent, but if an owner fails to train them properly, they can become disobedient and aggressive.

-- Siberian Huskies - Since huskies were originally bred for work, they did not socialize often with humans, which means this large breed tends to have behavioral issues.
+- Siberian Huskies – Since Huskies were originally bred for work, they did not socialize often with humans, so this large breed tends to have behavioral issues.

 - Saint Bernards – One of the largest dog breeds, Saint Bernards can be excellent family dogs with good training, but their size also causes them to sometimes be dominant.
 Poor training can lead to an aggressive attitude.

 - German Shepherds – Most popular as a police dog, German Shepherds are also very intelligent and often friendly.
 However, their natural instincts and jaw strength can make them equally dangerous in certain circumstances.